-Samuel Yates is a doctoral candidate at the George Washington University, where he researches the aesthetics of disability and performance in his dissertation Cripping Broadway: Neoliberal Performances of Disability in the American Musical.
-He received his M.Phil in Theatre and Performance Studies from Trinity College Dublin as a Mitchell Scholar and his B.A. from Centre College as a John C. Young Scholar.
+Samuel Yates, Ph.D., is an artist and researcher at George Washington University, where he examines the aesthetics of disability and performance in his current project Cripping Broadway: Neoliberal Performances of Disability in the American Musical.
+He received his M.Phil in Theatre and Performance Studies from Trinity College Dublin as a George J. Mitchell Scholar and his B.A. from Centre College as a John C. Young Scholar.
 Samuel holds a Humanity in Action Senior Fellowship for his work on performance and body politics, and has previously collaborated as a dramaturg, playwright, and performer with theaters such as the Abbey Theatre, the Eugene O’Neill Theater Center, The Samuel Beckett Centre, and New Harmony Theater, among others.
 His current research concerns disability aesthetics in commercial theatre, and asks how our notions of able-bodiedness inform and transforms theatrical performance.
 Yates works to create a more accessible theatre experience for artists and audiences alike.

 I trained as an actor before working as a dramaturg for companies like The Eugene O'Neill Theater Company and Ireland's Abbey Theatre.
 Concerns about the limits of inclusivity in commercial theatre led me to complete my M.Phil at Trinity College Dublin, where I researched queer documentary performance.
 I am currently a doctoral candidate and graduate instructor at GWU in Washington, D.C.